This is a Boondockers Welcome host in Lacombe County, AB

 We have cats, horses, and sometimes pasture cattle here.
 Pets are welcome, but must be under control.
 (Don't chase the domestic or wild critters!)
 Travelling with a horse?
 You are welcome to pasture it here too.
 Generators off by 10 p.m.
 Smoking?
 Only inside your unit, please.
 Take your garbage with you.
 Generally, a 3 day (max.) stay.

 Access Road Conditions: 2 miles/3 km on good gravel off of Hwy 11.
 Have to do a tight (hairpin) U-turnaround if parking in our yard, OR (if "boondocking" (i.e. not in our yard) drive a few hundred metres (yards) on fairly smooth pasture to be by yourself in a meadow surrounded by trees.
 No problem most of the time, but might be a bad idea after a lot of rain!
-We have a 25' 5th wheel & can do the turnaround -- bigger might have difficulty.
+We have a 28' 5th wheel & can do the turnaround -- bigger might have difficulty.
+There is a pull-through entrance occasionally (if we aren't blocking it).
+Call 1st to confirm!
 Tow Vehicle Parking Details: Lots of room to park next to the RV.

 Retired park naturalists.
 Details: I am a retired park naturalist/interpreter.
 My partner is still working as an ESL teacher (English as a Second Language for adults/new Canadians), and interpretive planner/writer (museum, historic site & park exhibits, interpretive signs etc.) and is an excellent naturalist.
 We both hike, canoe/kayak, horseback ride, and camp/travel.
 We speak English, French, a bit of Spanish, and one of us speaks Polish.
 Home Town: In a rural area in eastern Lacombe County, 20 minutes east of Red Deer, Alberta.
 (Red Deer is a city of ~100,000, 1/2 way between Calgary & Edmonton, and is on the main driving route to Alaska.)
-Favorite Boondocking Locations: So far, our main boondocking experience is in the foothills/mountains of western Alberta.
+Favorite Boondocking Locations: So far, our main boondocking experience is in the foothills/mountains of western Alberta, as well as a 6 week trip south to Utah, northern Arizona, then to Las Vegas & north through Idaho on our way home.
 Skills or Expertise to Share: We know the natural history of western Canada, particularly Alberta, including the mountains, foothills, prairies, and badlands.
 Pretty good knowledge of the human (pre-contact to recent) history, too, & the various museums, interpretive & historic sites, and recreation opportunities.

 Availability for RV Camping